 The questionnaire contained six questions directed towards transient Gypsies and Travellers to aid the assessment for transit pitches/plots (Questions 14 - 19).
-However, since we were only able to interview Gypsy and Traveller households in bricks and mortar accommodation (with one exception), these questions were not applicable (see Appendix A).
+However, since it was only possible to interview Gypsy and Traveller households in bricks and mortar accommodation (with one exception), these questions were not applicable (see Appendix A).